CORE Opens The Hub in Altadena

 Support communities impacted by the Los Angeles fires

-In January 2025, several wildfires swept across Los Angeles County.
-The largest were the Eaton Fire in Altadena and Pasadena, and the Palisades Fire along the coast.
+In January 2025, the Eaton and Palisades Fires swept across Los Angeles County.
 More than 16,000 structures were destroyed – including homes, schools, and businesses – leaving thousands of Angelenos without housing, jobs, or both.
-This is one of the worst disasters in California history, and it has changed our community forever.
+This was one of the worst disasters in California history, and it has changed our community forever.

-In Phase 1 of our response, CORE focused on meeting people’s urgent needs and filling critical resource gaps.
-This included: providing $2 million in cash assistance, distributing 44,000 crucial items like hygiene kits and N95 masks, operating a child friendly space at the largest local shelter, and so much more – serving 25,000 people in need.
+CORE mobilized immediately to meet people’s urgent needs and fill critical resource gaps.
+This included: providing $3.6 million in cash assistance, distributing 44,000 crucial items like hygiene kits and N95 masks, operating a child friendly space at the largest local shelter, removing 130+ tons of debris from community infrastructure, cleaning smoke-damaged homes, and so much more – serving 27,000 people in need.

 5-Year Community Recovery Plan